dmungas/adc_summary_report/README.md

 To run from shell command line:

-  * cd to main directory for ADC_Summary report.
+  * cd to main directory for ADC_Summary report
   * At shell prompt type: sh adc_summary_report.sh

+To run from R command line:

+  * Set ADC_Summary as the working  directly
+  * At R prompt type: Sweave ADC_Summary.Rnw